Receptive vs insertive: what the words mean

 The rectum is lined by a mucosal surface designed for absorption, not abrasion.
 In immunology terms, the rectal mucosa is often described as having a single layer of columnar epithelial cells, which can be more susceptible to mechanical disruption than thicker, multi-layered squamous epithelium found in other sites.

-This mechanism is discussed in mucosal immunology reviews and rectal mucosa studies, including Caputo et al. (2023) and broader mucosal transmission reviews.
+Discussed in mucosal immunology reviews and rectal mucosa studies, including Caputo et al. (2023).

 The rectum is rich in HIV "target cells"

-HIV does not infect every cell equally.
-It preferentially targets activated CD4 T cells, especially those expressing the CCR5 co-receptor.
+HIV preferentially targets activated CD4 T cells, especially those expressing the CCR5 co-receptor.
 Rectal tissue is part of the broader gut-associated immune system, and it contains many immune cells close to the surface.

-Several lines of research show that rectal mucosa can have a distinctive immune phenotype in people engaging in condomless receptive anal intercourse, including inflammatory signatures and higher levels of certain T-cell subsets that are relevant to susceptibility.
+Several lines of research show that rectal mucosa can have a distinctive immune phenotype in people engaging in condomless receptive anal intercourse, including inflammatory signatures and higher levels of relevant T-cell subsets.

-Examples include the rectal mucosa phenotype work by Kelley et al. and mechanistic discussions in mucosal transmission reviews.
+See rectal mucosa phenotype work by Kelley et al. and mucosal transmission reviews.

 Fluid exposure and contact time can be higher